Legal Header

 Steam-Assisted Gravity Drainage (SAGD)

-Upper or lateral water and gas reservoirs, which are in association with the bitumen reservoirs, may act as thief zones (fluids, other than bitumen, within the reservoir that steal steam energy), to the steam chambers.
+Upper or lateral water and gas reservoirs, which are in association with the bitumen reservoirs, may act as thief zones (fluids, other than bitumen, within the reservoir that steal steam energy) to the steam chambers.

 Cyclic-Steam Stimulation (CSS)

-This process is predominantly a vertical-well process, but it could be applied on multilateral horizontal legs and would consist of alternately injecting steam and producing heavy oil and steam condensate.
-CSS works best in thick pay zones(>10m) with high porosity sands (30%).
+CSS is predominantly a vertical-well process but could be applied on multilateral horizontal legs by alternating steam injection with producing heavy oil and steam condensate.
+CSS works best in thick pay zones (>10 m) with high-porosity sands (30%).